 Tektronix values your feedback on our products.
 To help us serve you better, please send us suggestions, ideas, or other comments you may have about your application or oscilloscope.
+Send your feedback to techsupport@tektronix.

-Send your feedback to techsupport@tektronix.com, FAX at (503) 627-5695, or by phone ).
 Please be as specific as possible and include the following information:

-General Information
+General information

-- Oscilloscope model number, firmware version number, and hardware options, if any. - Module and probe configuration.
+- Oscilloscope model number, firmware version number, and hardware/software options, if any. - Module and probe configuration.
 Include model numbers and the channel/slot location. - Serial data standard. - Signaling rate. - Pattern type and length. - Your name, company, mailing address, phone number, FAX number.